 The sudo is a powerful command, that grant administrator or root privileges to a normal user.
 But every normal user can’t run sudo command, only normal user having a membership of sudo group can perform this task.

 In this article I will cover creating a new user and add user to sudoers in CentOS, Debian and Ubuntu.
 And how to remove a user from sudo group.
 How to add user to sudoers file. well explained and step by step with examples.

 - Create a new user

-- Add Existing user to sudo group Method 1
+- Add user to sudoers (Sudo group) Method 1

-- Add Existing user to sudo group Method 2
+- Add Existing user to sudoers (Sudo group) Method 2

 - Add user to the sudoers file